Syllabus

 Resit policy

-• Students who have passed the course, but wish to retake the exam, can take the exam resit.
-The highest exam grade counts.
+- Students who have passed the course, but wish to retake the exam, can take the exam resit.
+The last exam grade counts.
 Grades for the team project are retained.
-In other words, the resit exam still counts for 50% of the final course grade.
+In other words, the resit exam still counts for 60% of the final course grade.

-• Students who fail the exam and wish to re-take the course in the subsequent semester can retain their assignment grades upon approval of the course coordinator (grades remain valid for the next edition of the course).
+- Students who fail the exam and wish to re-take the course in the subsequent semester can retain their assignment grades.

 Bonus points